Economics 002 - Principles of Economics II » Spring 2021 » Chapter 5 Practice Quiz

 Government payment of a per-unit subsidy for medical care causes

-a reduction in the price that providers of medical care receive for each unit of care provided.
+A. a reduction in the price that providers of medical care receive for each unit of care provided.

-the market demand curve to shift downward.
+B. the market supply curve to shift upward.

-the market supply curve to shift upward.
+D. the market demand curve to shift downward.

 Question #8